 Art, Craft and Design

-The Art Craft & Design A level is an exceptional, highly successful course which has a great reputation and strong links with universities.
+The Art Craft & Design A level is a highly successful course which has a great reputation and strong links with universities.
 It is broad-based, exploring practical and critical contextual work through a range of processes and media.
-You will choose one specialist pathway when you apply which will determine your combination of media, complemented by additional processes.
+You will choose one specialist pathway which will determine your combination of media, complemented by additional processes.

 Textiles / Fashion